FOBshippingpoint/oreno-userscripts/README.md

 ## How to use?

-Add violentmonkey/greasemonkey/tampermonkey to your favorite browser, and click `install` link to add userscript.
+Add Violentmonkey/Greasemonkey/Tampermonkey web extension to your favorite browser, and click `install` link to add userscript.

 ## Userscript